signalapp/Signal-Calling-Service/BUILDING.md

-# Building the Calling Server
+# Building the Calling Backend

 ## For Development & Debugging

-    cargo run
+    cargo run --bin calling_backend

 You can specify a variety of command line arguments.
 See the [config.rs file](/src/config.rs) file for more details or run:

-    cargo run -- --help
+    cargo run --bin calling_backend -- --help

-A common example for debugging would be:
+An example for debugging would be:

-    cargo run -- --binding-ip 192.168.1.100 --ice-candidate-ip 192.168.1.100 --diagnostics-interval-secs 1
+    cargo run --bin calling_backend -- --binding-ip 192.168.1.100 --ice-candidate-ip 192.168.1.100 --diagnostics-interval-secs 1

-where ```--binding-ip``` sets the IP address that the servers will listen on and ```--ice-candidate-ip``` is the IP address that will accept media packets from clients.
+where ```--binding-ip``` sets the IP address that the backend will listen on and ```--ice-candidate-ip``` is the IP address that will accept media packets from clients.
 Use the IP addresses specific to your environment. ```--diagnostics-interval-secs``` sets the metrics gathering interval, here to be every second.